Lombiq/Orchard-Core-API-Client/Lombiq.OrchardCoreApiClient/Readme.md

-# Lombiq OrchardCore API Client
+# Lombiq API Client for Orchard Core

 ## About